MicrosoftDocs/azure-devops-docs/docs/pipelines/release/environments.md

   of the previous builds is still in progress.

 <a name="approvals"></a><a name="conditions"></a>
-The deployment process of a release to an environment is defined in terms of [phases](../process/phases.md) and [tasks](../process/tasks.md).
+The deployment pipeline of a release to an environment is defined in terms of [phases](../process/phases.md) and [tasks](../process/tasks.md).
 The physical deployment of a release to an environment is controlled through
 [approvals and gates](approvals/index.md), [deployment conditions and triggers](triggers.md#env-triggers), and [queuing policies](#queuing-policies).